WORLDCHAMPION JET Tribute and Moments of Back-to-back Trips

 Trip: 20 September 2020.
 From Piraeus to Syros and back, with the WORLDCHAMPION JET of Sea Jets.

 The impressive high speed ferry WORLDCHAMPION JET was built in 2000 in Australia.
 She is one of seven sister ships built by the famous shipyard of Austal.
 All seven high speed craft belong to the Auto Express 86-class, and were built between 1998 and 2004 for different operators across the world.
-The ship in question began service as the VILLUM CLAUSEN for Danish company Bornholms Traffiken, and was deployed on the Rønne-Ystad line, which connects the Danish island of Bornholm with Sweden via the Baltic Sea.
-At the time of her delivery, she was the fastest passenger ship in the world, and held the record for the fastest speed ever recorded by a ferry from 2000 until 2013, when it was surpassed by the newly-built FRANCISCO of Argentinian company Buquebus.
+The ship in question began service as the VILLUM CLAUSEN for the Danish company Bornholms Traffiken, and was deployed on the Rønne-Ystad line, which connects the Danish island of Bornholm with Sweden via the Baltic Sea.
+At the time of her delivery, she was the fastest passenger ship in the world, and held the record for the fastest speed ever recorded by a ferry from 2000 until 2013, when it was surpassed by the newly-built FRANCISCO of the Argentinian company Buquebus.
 In 2005 she hit the quay in Rønne, which required her to be repaired in Landskrona.
-In 2006 she collided with the GRYF of Polish company Unity Line in Ystad, and later that year she hit the lighthouse of Rønne, and suffered significant damage.
+In 2006 she collided with the GRYF of the Polish company Unity Line in Ystad, and later that year she hit the lighthouse of Rønne, and suffered significant damage.
 She was again repaired in Landskrona and returned to service.
 In 2010, Bornholms Traffiken merged with the Danish services of Scandlines, which resulted in the creation of the new company Danske Færgen.
 As a result, Bornholms Traffiken was renamed Bornholmer Færgen.

-In 2018, after 18 years of service on the Rønne-Ystad line, the VILLUM CLAUSEN was sold to Greek company Sea Jets, a company which has established itself as one of the most dominant companies on the Cyclades during the 2010s.
+In 2018, after 18 years of service on the Rønne-Ystad line, the VILLUM CLAUSEN was sold to the Greek company Sea Jets, a company which has established itself as one of the most dominant companies on the Cyclades during the 2010s.
 She arrived in Greece under the name WORLDCHAMPION JET.
 After being converted in Salamina, she entered service in 2019 on the Piraeus-Syros-Mykonos-Naxos-Santorini line, taking over the popular Sea Jets service that was previously operated by the CHAMPION JET 1.
 In 2020 she was inserted on the Piraeus-Syros-Mykonos-Paros-Naxos-Ios-Santorini line.

-Ever since she was introduced on the Cyclades, the WORLDCHMAPION JET quickly became one of the most impressive ferries of the Greek coastal service, and Sea Jets' new superweapon against competitors like Blue Star Ferries, Hellenic Seaways and Golden Star Ferries.
+Ever since she was introduced on the Cyclades, the WORLDCHMAPION JET quickly became one of the most impressive ferries of the Greek coastal service, and the new superweapon of Sea Jets against competitors like Blue Star Ferries, Hellenic Seaways and Golden Star Ferries.
 She automatically became the fastest ship in the Greek coastal service, and her entry to service was a massive success, as she made an immediate impact thanks to her unrivaled speed and her impressive accommodation.
 Even some of the fastest high speed craft in Greece, such as the HIGHSPEED 4 of Hellenic Seaways (which was also built in Austal in 2000), the SANTORINI PALACE of Minoan Lines (also an Austal-built ship), or the SUPEREXPRESS of Golden Star Ferries, were not a match against her in terms of speed.
 Her success was further highlighted by the fact that she also went on to win the prestigious 'Ship of the Year' award given by Lloyd's List Greek Shipping Awards for 2019.
 She therefore became the first ship of the Greek coastal service to win the award since the NISSOS CHIOS of Hellenic Seaways (now the BLUE STAR CHIOS of Blue Star Ferries) won it back in 2007.
 As a result of her successful debut season in 2019, she also started serving the ports of Paros and Ios, which also benefited from her speedy and reliable operations.
 She would leave Piraeus in the early morning to serve six of the most famous islands of the Cyclades, and return back to Athens' main port right before the night.

 The WORLDCHAMPION JET seen arriving in Naxos, twelve days before I traveled onboard her for the first time.